tzehon/search-play-workshop/docs/99_TODO.md

 * rename .md's to .mdx's
 * rename Playground section to something else - it's the workshop practicals
 * should completed/solved playgrounds be saved and linked in here as well?
+* Add coverage of "index objects" counting
+* Add transition verbiage at the end of each page/section to lead into the next one

 Cool Tricks
 Which clause matches?